Back to top

 Following the workshop, the Youth Ambassadors will be required to complete an online course on the prevention of sexual harassment on campus and launch a promotional project to spread anti-sexual harassment messages on campus.

-• Community multicultural tour
+• Multicultural community tour

 • Company visit